Hi there – I’m Tom.

 I was pretty excited about getting into some new hobbies by myself!
 The first project I tackled was building a breadboard from scratch, which really helped make sense of how these components work together in order to build something cool.
-It was such an awesome feeling seeing that as soon as I plugged the power cord is at the end of construction, making connections between different colors using jumper wires, and then powering up my circuit with an LED blinking on and off.
+It was such an awesome feeling seeing that when I plugged the power cord in, and making connections between different colors using jumper wires, seeing my circuit with an LED blinking on and off.

 One extremely cool thing I’ll never forget is that my cousin taught me how to use Processing (a visual language to create interactive and reactive artwork), and now through Arduino, I can control everything from making light patterns by blinking different lights at different times or having sensors measure things like temperature and humidity levels.